semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

 - `header` values

 :::note
-The Base64 encoding of field is experimental and can change at any time.
+The Base64 encoding of fields is experimental and can change at any time.
 :::

 <details>